Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 A. The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign

-The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered
+The Company does not have any such transaction which is not recorded in the books of accounts that has been

-Note 43 : Title deeds of Immovable properties not held in name of the Company
+43. Title deeds of Immovable properties are held in name of the Company

-The Company does not possess any immovable property (other than properties where the Company is the lessee and
+The Company possess immovable property (other than properties where the Company is the lessee and the lease

-the lease agreements are duly executed in favour of the lessee) whose title deeds are not held in the name of the
+agreements are duly executed in favour of the lessee) whose title deeds are held in the name of the Company.

 The Company has not traded or invested in Crypto currency or Virtual currency.